 Economic Impact of CAV on Commercial Broiler Production in the UK

-CAV appears to be restricted to poultry and there is no current evidence of CAV being able to infect or replicate in any other species.
+CAV appears to be restricted to chickens and there is no current evidence of CAV being able to infect or replicate in any other species.
 As such, CAV is not considered a zoonosis and there are no direct food safety implications.

 Vertical CAV infection leads to immunosuppression of the infected chick, reducing the effectiveness of vaccination programs and increasing the likelihood of a pool of adventitious infections in the flock.
 As such, clinical CAV infection may reduce the overall health of a flock and increase the chances of other diseases in the flock that may have human and food safety implications.